metin/ProAngularJS-Repo/README.md

 089-services-interpolate: Illustrates the use of $interpolate to achieve the same results as 088-.

 090-services-interpolate-no-moustaches: Illustrates how to change the interpolation characters so that {{}} are no longer used to identify inline binding expressions.

+091-services-compile: Illustrates how to use $compile service to generate content dynamically in a directive.